Spondylolysis and Spondylolisthesis

 Spondylolysis and spondylolisthesis are the most common causes of low back pain in adolescent athletes.

-Spondylolysis (spon-dee-low-lye-sis) is a stress fracture in the posterior spine pars that are part of the spine.
+- Spondylolysis (spon-dee-low-lye-sis): A stress fracture in the posterior spine pars that are part of the spine.
+This is the weakest part of the spine, especially in younger patients whose bones are still maturing.

-- Spondylolisthesis (spon-dee-low-lis-thee-sis) is when the vertebra can start to shift out of place if a stress fracture weakens the bone so much that it is unable to maintain its proper position.
+- Spondylolisthesis (spon-dee-low-lis-thee-sis): The vertebra can start to shift out of place if a stress fracture weakens the bone so much that it is unable to maintain its proper position.

-- Pain usually spreads across the lower back and may feel like a muscle strain.
+Pain usually spreads across the lower back and may feel like a muscle strain.
+The pain often gets worse with activity and is more noticeable when bending backward.

-X-rays of the lower back (lumbar), an MRI or a CT scan may be used for diagnosis.
+X-rays of the lower back, an MRI or a CT scan may be used for diagnosis.